 Unearth the ancient world of the dinosaurs, challenge the principles of physics, get sun smart and learn new tips and techniques for teaching science in your classroom.
 The Maryland Science Center is filled with innovative new educational opportunities for educators and students.
 Explore activities and new insights into creative exhibit floor exploration for students.
 Workshops include stipends!

-This workshop is made possible by The Johns Hopkins University Applied Physics Laboratory, manager of the New Horizons mission for NASA
+This workshop is made possible through funding from Johns Hopkins University Applied Physics Laboratory.